terradezEdu/terradezEdu.github.io/README.md

-# My first project with ReactJS
+# My first project with ReactJS my personal web site (Edu Terrádez)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 For the CSS style I used the framework Bootstrap 5